Intercultural Communication

 Types of the press.

-Radio.
 History, its development in Russian and in the West.
 Cross-cultural components of the modern radio broadcasting.

 Types of programmes: cross-cultural analysis.